 The requirement to file annual accounts at Companies House applies to all companies, regardless of size.
-Whether your company is trading, non-trading, or dormant, you must deliver accounts to Companies House 9 months after the end of your company’s financial year, which is normally 12 months long and ends on a specified date called the Accounting Reference Date (ARD).
+Whether your company is trading, non-trading, or dormant, you must deliver accounts to Companies House 9 months after the end of your company’s financial year, which is normally 12 months long and ends on a specified date called the ‘accounting reference date’ (ARD).

-It is worth noting, the deadline for filing your first accounts at Companies House is 21 months after your company’s incorporation date.
+However, the deadline for filing your first accounts at Companies House is 21 months after your company’s incorporation date.

 If your company is trading and your accounts are due, we would advise contacting your accountant as soon as possible to prepare and file full (‘statutory’) annual accounts before the deadline.